 Bank executives also heard from Sean Doherty, a former US Army Special Operations detachment commander and co-founder of Secure Halo, which has provided cybersecurity consulting and enterprise security assessment to the federal government and private sector for over a decade.
 Doherty emphasized that bank leaders must ensure their approach to cyber risk aligns with overall business objectives.
 “Cybersecurity is an organizational viability issue, not an IT issue,” he said.
 “Simply implementing hardware or software doesn’t address where risk may be coming from, such as insider threats, weak governance, or connected third parties.”

 CyberFortis™ also launched its new white paper – “Beyond Compliance: Making Security a Business Strategy,” which explains the important difference between compliance and security and, offers a three-step approach to becoming more cyber mature.

-Acting as the financial services division of enterprise security firm TSC Advantage, CyberFortis™ builds on TSC Advantage’s proven track record of providing state of the art cybersecurity services to the federal government, Fortune 500 companies, and leading global underwriters.
+Acting as the financial services division of enterprise security firm Secure Halo, CyberFortis™ builds on Secure Halo’s proven track record of providing state of the art cybersecurity services to the federal government, Fortune 500 companies, and leading global underwriters.
 Working together, CyberFortis-TSC brings best in class cyber services to community banks, large financial institutions, credit unions, FinTech companies, and other licensed financial services providers.